rhochmayr/lilypad-rp-monitoring/node-monitor-service/README.md

 ### 4. Create the Monitoring Script

-Ensure you have the `online-status-check.sh` script in the same directory as the service unit file.
+Now, create the `online-status-check.sh` script in the `/usr/local/bin` directory.
 The script should contain the following content:

 ```sh
 sudo vi /usr/local/bin/online-status-check.sh